Indigenous Performing Arts Residency

 Inaugural Resident Company: AlterTheater

-Alternative Theater Ensemble (AlterTheater) is the program's inaugural resident company for 2024–2026.
-The residency will offer AlterTheater the opportunity to workshop or present a play by an Indigenous playwright each spring at UC Berkeley.
+Alternative Theater Ensemble (AlterTheater) was chosen as Berkeley’s inaugural partnership company for the 2024-2026 period, and offers them the opportunity to workshop or present a play by an Indigenous playwright each spring on campus.

 AlterTheater seeks to create a more just, equitable community by supporting the creative growth of theater artists from historically underrepresented communities, and telling stories that reflect the full complexity and diversity of our community.
 Their work centers the spiritual and emotional well-being of Black and Indigenous people, casting roles in ways that break stereotypes rather than reinforce them and creating opportunities for both established and emerging artists to learn and support each other in their craft.